It begins for me with self-awareness.

 I am aware of reality through my senses.
 I believe my perceptions to be valid but I can’t be certain they are.
 It is the same for everyone else.
 Through use of reason I can continue to test the validity of my perceptions through results and subjective comparison to my perceived reality.
 I have no reason to think that I am wrong about my conclusions.
 I can’t demonstrate that it is impossible I’m wrong but that also doesn’t necessarily mean that I could be wrong.
 I’m stuck dealing with the reality I experience and until someone offers me a way out I cannot arrogantly or counterproductively assume that everyone and everything is a figment of my imagination.
 It would be somewhat insolent of me to think I could have imagined Beethoven’s works or the Beatles’ hits for example.

-You may be getting the impression at this point that my belief structure is based in philosophical naturalism.
+getting the impression at this point that my belief structure is based in

 No.